rberenguel/commoditisation-languages/README.md

 ---

-Once the video is available I will add a link and hopefully all the great questions and comments from the audience as an additional slide at the end.
+A recording is available [here](https://www.youtube.com/watch?v=x4tnJCtpzow).
+I will add a slide with the questions and insights from attendees as soon as possible.

 ---